 So the stakes are high.
 Each team will experience successes and failures from year to year.
 Teams that are unsuccessful for long periods will struggle to attract sponsorship and can disappear.
 Teams have swelled in size as technology has transformed the sport.
 Data defines everything.
 Ten years ago the frontier was wind tunnels and computational fluid dynamics, now it is AI and predictive analytics.
 The old rules governing reliability and speed are changing, as real-world testing gives way to virtualisation.

 Demand for precision

 Rapid innovation puts enormous demands on planning and workflow.
 The lower and lower engineering tolerances involve exacting precision.
 And it’s a huge test on a human level, as teams are tested under enormous pressure, away from home for 21 weekends a year.
 The premium is on consistent performance, from technical excellence to perfect pit wall judgment calls.
 While in the old days an individual with exceptional engineering talent could make an enormous difference, the focus now is on leaders, teamwork, and data-driven strategy.

 Parallels with business

 At Team Bahrain, we share the same kind of commitment and focus.
 Team Bahrain encapsulates a particular philosophy of collaboration – as intentional in its own way as Formula One – bringing together people from across Bahrain’s private and public sectors to enable our workforce to be more innovative and move faster.
-This is teamwork geared towards problem solving and supporting the business environment, ensuring that companies thrive.
+This is teamwork geared towards problem-solving and supporting the business environment, ensuring that companies thrive.
 It means we understand that competitiveness depends on constant innovation, on working for each other, and on being bold.
-And that’s why we welcome the return of a reward for fastest lap, because it is both strategic and instinctive.
+And that’s why we welcome the return of a reward for the fastest lap because it is both strategic and instinctive.
 And that spirit of seizing opportunities when they fall for you works just as well for business as it does for sport.